sumanchalki/shopping-cart-react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Pages -
-1. Listing page (Can add to cart from here)
+1. Home / Product Listing page - (Home: Can add to cart from here)
-2. Details page (Can add to cart from here)
+2. Product Details page (ProductDetailsPage: Can add to cart from here)
-3. Cart page (Can update cart from here.
+3. Shopping Cart page (ShoppingCart: Can update cart from here.
 Only quantity can be updated)

 Component Structure for 1)
 Header
 NavContainer (Container) -> NavBar
                          -> NavCartCount
-ProductList (Container) -> ProductListSummary
+Home -> ProductList (Container) -> ProductListSummary
                                 -> ProductDetailSummary -> AddToCart
                                 -> Pagination (TODO)
 Footer

 Component Structure for 2)